-Normally, the attacker's knowledge cannot decrease (analogously to Shannon's definition of "perfect secrecy", see above).
+7 Normally, the attacker's knowledge cannot decrease (analogously to Shannon's definition of "perfect secrecy", see above).
+An exception of this rule is the scenario where the use of misinformation leads to a growing uncertainty of the attacker which information is correct.
 In the special case where it is known before that some items are related, of course the probability of these items being related stays the same.
 Even in this "degenerated" case it makes sense to use the term unlinkability because there is no additional information.

-In this context, the term IOI is used for events like sending or receiving messages.
+8 In this context, the term IOI is used for events like sending or receiving messages.
 Nevertheless, the general term IOI is chosen in order to be able to more easily extend the meaning in later versions, e.g., including communication relationships.